-- 3.2.1 The Chair shall: - i. lead the Committee in all phases of the recruitment process, - ii. ensure compliance with University policies, - iii. act as the official spokesperson for the Committee, - iv. communicate to the Dean, the activities of the Committee, if the Chair is not the Dean, - v. communicate with candidates, - vi. communicate with individuals providing letters of reference, - vii. manage a proactive, timely, fair, and inclusive selection process in which all Committee members are encouraged to actively contribute, - viii. establish process and ground rules for the successful functioning of the Committee and promote a positive and collegial working atmosphere, - ix. determine any existing or potential conflict of interest of the Committee members, and make recommendations to the Dean as to how to manage such a conflict, if the Chair is not the Dean, - x. establish clear expectations with all Committee members regarding conflict of interest, and its management and documentation, EDI training requirements, the planned interviewing, ranking, and selection processes designed to select excellent academic staff, and the proposed timeline for screening, short-listing, and interviewing potential candidates. - 3.2.2 The Committee members shall: - i. collectively develop criteria for evaluating candidates prior to reviewing any applications, including criteria that articulate academic excellence as well as consider diversity and a broad range of career paths, including those of applicants not based in a typical academic trajectory, and/or diverse skill sets which may encompass research & scholarship, teaching, or service activities are outside of mainstream forms,
+3.2.1 The Chair shall:

+- i. lead the Committee in all phases of the recruitment process, - ii. ensure compliance with University policies, - iii. act as the official spokesperson for the Committee, - iv. communicate to the Dean, the activities of the Committee, if the Chair is not the Dean, - v. communicate with candidates, - vi. communicate with individuals providing letters of reference, - vii. manage a proactive, timely, fair, and inclusive selection process in which all Committee members are encouraged to actively contribute, - viii. establish process and ground rules for the successful functioning of the Committee and promote a positive and collegial working atmosphere, - ix. determine any existing or potential conflict of interest of the Committee members, and make recommendations to the Dean as to how to manage such a conflict, if the Chair is not the Dean, - x. establish clear expectations with all Committee members regarding confidentiality of meetings, conflict of interest, and its management and documentation, EDI and/or Indigenous Engagement and/or DORA training requirements, the planned interviewing, ranking, and selection processes designed to select excellent academic staff, and the proposed timeline for screening, short-listing, and interviewing potential candidates.

+3.2.2 The Committee members shall:

-- ii. base criteria on Part B.1 and B.2 that describe research & scholarship, teaching, and service, and the expectations for academic staff in different ranks and streams, - iii. rank criteria in order of weight and importance prior to screening applicants using an evaluation matrix, - iv. be informed by a method to identify an applicant's skills, abilities, experience, and qualities, - v. review and assess all applicant files using criteria formulated by the Committee, - vi. develop a short list of candidates, - vii. develop a final ranking process for interviewed candidates based upon established relevant criteria and that identifies candidates' suitability for the position. - 3.2.3 All members of the Committee have a responsibility to ensure the fairness of the proceedings, the appropriate application of criteria, and the reduction of implicit, overt and/or other types of bias and/or discrimination.
-The proceedings shall be inclusive and recognize practices that reflect EDI communities, shared space, cultural safety, and intercultural capacity.
+- i. collectively develop criteria for evaluating candidates prior to reviewing any applications, including criteria that articulate academic excellence as well as consider diversity and a broad range of career paths, including those of applicants not based in a typical academic trajectory, and/or diverse skill sets which may encompass research & scholarship, teaching, or service activities are outside of mainstream forms, - ii. base criteria on Part B.1 and B.2 that describe research & scholarship, teaching, and service, and the expectations for academic staff in different ranks and streams, - iii. rank criteria in order of weight and importance prior to screening applicants using an evaluation matrix, - iv. be informed by a method to identify an applicant's skills, abilities, experience, and qualities, - v. review and assess all applicant files using criteria formulated by the Committee, - vi. develop a short list of candidates, - vii. develop a final ranking process for interviewed candidates based upon established relevant criteria and that identifies candidates' suitability for the position. - 3.2.3 All members of the Committee have a responsibility to ensure the fairness of the proceedings, the appropriate application of criteria, and the reduction of implicit, overt and/or other types of bias and/or discrimination.
+The proceedings shall be inclusive and recognize practices that reflect EDIA communities, shared space, cultural safety, and intercultural capacity.
 Diversity of opinions from Committee members shall be welcomed and respected at all times.
-Any concerns regarding process shall be introduced and discussed at the Committee. - 3.2.4 At least once every two years, all members of the Committee shall be required to participate in EDI and Indigenous engagement training.
+Any concerns regarding process shall be introduced and discussed at the Committee.
+All Committee discussions shall remain confidential. - 3.2.4 At least once every two years, all members of the Committee shall be required to participate in training around EDIA and Indigenous engagement training as well as DORA and its principles.